santashjena95/GCP-Dataflow-Datapipeline/README.md

 ## 4. Have to add "Secret Manager Secret Accessor" permissions even if we are using default compute service account with Editor access

-## NOTE: when using --save_main_session don't keep any global variable or we ca get error.
+## NOTE: when using --save_main_session don't keep any global variable or we can get error.

 ## NOTE: If we have multiple functions we have to use "--save_main_session" flag or we will get not found custom function error.